Reading: Applied Part 7. Specification CI: specification as an executable artifact

 • validate against schemas from schemas/** — for example, incident_payload.schema.json, pagerduty_webhook.schema.json, or grafana_alert.schema.json.

-Watch both directions.
+Watch two directions.
 Valid examples must pass without errors.
 Deliberately negative examples must fail predictably.
-If a negative payload passes, the schema is too permissive and does not protect the contract.
+If a negative payload passes, the schema is too soft and does not protect the contract.

-Before merging into the protected branch, this is checked as strictly as application tests.
-An invalid incident_id, incorrect severity, or empty source can break the entire remediation pipeline.
+Before merging to a protected branch, this is checked as strictly as application tests.
+An incorrect incident_id, an invalid severity, or an empty source can break the entire remediation loop.

-> [project script]scripts/spec_ci/extract_fixtures.py and scripts/spec_ci/validate_schema.py; runnable analog for schema checking — [examples/spec-ci/scripts/validate_schema.py](examples/spec-ci/).
-Implement the extraction step yourself for your project's validation.md format.
+> [project script]scripts/spec_ci/extract_fixtures.py and scripts/spec_ci/validate_schema.py; the runnable analogue of the schema check is [examples/spec-ci/scripts/validate_schema.py](examples/spec-ci/).
+Implement the extraction step yourself for the validation.md format of your project.

 python3 scripts/spec_ci/extract_fixtures.py \